Prayers of gratitude for election of 'daughter of India' Harris as U.S. Vice President

 Harris, born to an Indian mother and a Jamaican father, both of whom immigrated to the United States to study, made history by becoming the first woman to win the second-highest U.S. office in the election.

-At her ancestral village in southern India, about 8,000 km (4,970 miles) from Washington D.C., children clutched posters of Harris as people gathered at a Hindu temple to thank the gods for the victory that she and president-elect Joe Biden won.
+At her ancestral village in southern India, 13,987 km (8,691 miles) from Washington D.C., children clutched posters of Harris as people gathered at a Hindu temple to thank the gods for the victory that she and president-elect Joe Biden won.

 Priests at the temple in Thulasendrapuram village bathed the local deity in milk and prayed.
 Women drew murals in the courtyard and musicians played traditional music.

-Note: (This story has been corrected to say distance between Washington and Harris’s ancestral village is 13,987 km, not 8,000 km in paragraph three)